 A well-designed, customised mouthguard is able to protect the teeth, jaws and even the brain from a great deal of injury and trauma as a result of sudden impacts that can happen in sports.

-A customised mouthguard is one that is built to fit around the athlete’s teeth.
-The fit is snug over the teeth and the guard is designed to cover as much gum as possible: in this way, they don’t just protect the crowns (top parts) of teeth; they actually protect the roots of teeth and the jawbone as well.
-Because of this precise fit, the mouthguard is generally comfortable to wear, it cannot be easily dislodged and the athlete can breathe and talk readily.
+Customised mouthguards are built to fit around the athlete’s teeth.
+The fit is snug over the teeth and it covers as much gum as possible.
+In this way, they don’t just protect the crowns (top parts) of teeth; they actually protect the roots of teeth and the jawbone as well.
+Because of this precise fit, the mouthguard is generally comfortable to wear and won’t easily dislodge.
+The athlete can breathe and talk readily.

 Special Features of Our Customised Mouthguards

-Mouthguards can be made in single, dual or multi colours to match your team colours.
-The athlete’s name can be embedded in the mouthguard to make identification easy.
+Your dentist can make mouthguards in single, dual or multi colours to match your team colours.
+The athlete’s name can be embedded in the plastic to make identification easy.

 Elite level athletes may require a more robust, articulated mouthguard; these are also available in our practice.